vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

       dockerfile: Dockerfile
     command: bundle exec guard -i
     volumes:
-      - .:/app
+      - .:/project
     ports:
       - "35729:35729"
 ```

 Livereload server uses port `35729`.
 You just exposed it outside of the container.
+This will ensure the livereload browser plugin can talk to the server.

 Bring the service down using `docker-compose down` and reboot it through `docker-compose up`.
 This should open up livereload in a separate service.